Total Tooth Replacement for Older Adults

 - Practice good oral hygiene.
 Careful tooth brushing and flossing to reduce dental plaque can help prevent periodontal disease.

 - Avoid tobacco.
 In addition to the general health risks posed by tobacco use, smokers have seven times the risk of developing periodontal disease compared to non-smokers.
-Tobacco used in any form—cigarettes, cigars, pipes, and smokeless (spit) tobacco—increases the risk for periodontal disease, oral and throat cancers, and oral fungal infection (candidiasis).
+Tobacco used in any form—cigarettes, cigars, pipes, and smokeless (spit) tobacco—increases the risk for periodontal disease.
+Further, oral and throat cancers, and oral fungal infection (candidiasis).
 Spit tobacco containing sugar also increases the risk of cavities.

 - Limit alcohol.
 Drinking a high number of alcoholic beverages is a risk factor for oral and throat cancers.
 Alcohol and tobacco used together are the primary risk factors for these cancers.